 Lori has a great deal of fun with her audiences, engaging them in thought provoking exercises and encouraging intentional positive practices every day within their organizations.

-Lori also provides training to adults and youth surrounding the issue of suicide prevention and intervention and is an ASIST Certified Trainer and SafeTALK Master Trainer.
-She has her B.A. in Psychology and is a member of the Jefferson Foundation Board of Directors.
+Lori also provides training to adults and youth surrounding the issue of suicide prevention and intervention and is an Accredited Resiliency at Work (R@W) Coach, Certified QPR Trainer, Certified Mental Health First Aide Trainer, safeTALK Instructor/Master Trainer and a Certified ASIST (Applied Suicide Intervention Skills Training) Consulting Trainer.
+Lori’s academic career focused on education and psychology at both the University of Northern Colorado and University of Maryland Baltimore College.
+She is also a member of the Jefferson Foundation Board of Directors.